fybrik/fybrik/docs/BackwardCompatibility.md

 # Fybrik Versions, Compatibility Requirements and Implementation Plan

 ## Disclaimer
-This document was created according to the Fybrik release v1.1.0, future releases may require updates code pointers
+This document was created according to the Fybrik release v1.1.0, future releases may require updates of its links to web pages

 ## What is Compatibility
 Before talking about how to provide compatability, it is worthwhile to clarify what we mean by compatibility.
 Fybrik is required to provide forwards and backwards compatibility in its behaviour.
 Compatibility is hard, especially handling issues around rollback-safety.
-Let's try to define compatability in this way:
+Let's try to define compatibility in this way:
 - Existing clients need not be aware of a new change in order to continue to function as they did previously, even when the change is in use.
 - Any Fybrik operation that succeeded before the new change must succeed after the change.
-- Any Fybrik operation that does not use the new change must behave the same as it did before the change.
+- Any Fybrik operation that does not use the new change must behave in the same way as it did before the change.
-- Any Fybrik operation that use the new change must not cause problems (e.g. crash or degrade behavior) when issued against Fybrik objects, e.g. FybrikModules, Plotters, Blueprints and FybrikApplications created before the functionality was added.
+- Any Fybrik operation that uses the new change must not cause problems (e.g. crash or degrade behavior) when issued against Fybrik objects, e.g. FybrikModules, Plotters, Blueprints and FybrikApplications created before the functionality was added.
 The objects should be smoothly promoted to the new version (if required).
 - It must be possible to round-trip Fybrik version changes (convert to different API versions and back) with no loss of